-1.3.0 Teaching Specialist Contracts

-Normally, initial teaching specialist appointment to the faculty is made by the academic dean in consultation with the department.
+1.2.0 Teaching Specialist Contracts (added 02/07/2020 board meeting) Normally, initial teaching specialist appointment to the faculty is made by the academic dean in consultation with the department.
 The criteria for initial appointment are listed in Simpson College Faculty Handbook Part II: Personnel Policies, Section 3.